 - Auction house: An auction format can help you get a higher price for your ring, especially if it is vintage or antique.
 But, auction houses charge fees that take a bite out of your profit.

-- WP Diamonds: As experts in jewelry valuation, we can give you an accurate assessment of your ring’s value and make a competitive offer.
-We offer appointments at our offices in New York, Los Angeles, Dallas, London, and Birmingham (UK).
-We can also provide you with a price estimate based on your description and photos, or a final price through our free and fully insured mail-in service.
+- WP Diamonds: Sell your diamond ring online to the experts in jewelry valuation at WP Diamonds.
+As leading, international diamond buyers, we also offer in person appointments at our offices in New York, Tokyo, Hong Kong, London, and Birmingham (UK).
+We can also provide you with a price estimate based on your description and photos, or a final price through our free and fully insured shipping service.